 Squarrels use 1/3 the wood of a traditional barrel

-WHICH IS THE EXACT AMOUNT OF WOOD A BARREL NEEDS to provide equivalent micro-oxygenation as a traditional barrel
+WHICH IS THE EXACT AMOUNT OF WOOD A BARREL NEEDS to provide equivalent micro-oxygenation to a traditional barrel OF THE SAME VOLUME

 The Squarrel square barrel shape was designed around the ability to use stave wood that would otherwise be destined for the wood chipper.
-In a cooperage, the most common piece of scrapped stave wood is ~15 inches long as it is too small for even a barrel head and therefore doesn't have a use in the traditional barrel world.
+In a cooperage, the most common piece of scrapped stave wood is ~15 inches.
+Though perfect for a Squarrel, it is too small for even a tradition barrel head and therefore doesn't have much use in the traditional barrel world.